alterationx10/alterationx10/blog/drafts/smooth-operator.md

 someone who made need to run a lot of infrastructure set up (dare I even say Dev/Ops).

 The example is complete/functioning, but isn't the most robust **solution** for what it does.
-It is meant to be _enough_ to work, and illustrate the concept - but not exactly a model code base :angel:
+It is meant to be _enough_ to work, and illustrate the concept with a solution to a made-up problem - but not exactly a model code base
+:angel:

 ## Hey, can you set me up a database?